Senior Honors Thesis

 This means that if you sign up HON 4980H for 2 credits in your fall semester, you will sign up HON 4981H for 3 credits in the spring.
 If, on the other hand, you sign up HON 4980H for 1 credit in the penultimate semester, you will need to sign up HON 4981H for 3 credits in the final semester.
 Note that in some cases, it is possible to assign all 4 credits to HON 4981H in the final semester.

 During the thesis writing process, you should meet regularly with your mentor.
-You can decide together if you would like to set up weekly or bi-weekly meetings, or if you would prefer to meet as needed.
-In general, a schedule of more regular meetings leads to steadier progress on the thesis.
+While there is no formal requirement, in general, a schedule of more regular meetings leads to steadier progress on the thesis.
 The mentor should also help you to determine deadlines for individual pieces of the project.